 The tuition for 10th Grade Confirmation includes Confirmation fees and the Confirmation Retreat at La Foret Retreat Center the weekend of May 3-5, 2024.

 Confirmation Service will be held on Erev Shabbat, Friday, May 10, 2024.

 Important Registration Information

-Tuition for the 2022-2023 school year will not be increased from last year.
+Tuition for the 2023-2024 school year is below.
 Our Religious School program continues to be subsidized by the Temple budget itself.
 Scholarship assistance is available through the Appel Family Youth Education Scholarship Fund.
 Once you complete the registration process you will receive follow up information.
 Contact Lisa Thorner for details, firstname.lastname@example.org.
 LINK TO TUITION GRID

 All students and staff enrolled in Temple Sinai Preschool and Religious School are required to have age-appropriate vaccines as determined by the Colorado Department of Public Health and Environment, American Academy of Pediatrics (AAP), and the Center for Disease Control (CDC).
 You will be required to submit a copy of a signed copy of each child’s Immunization form.
 For the full Temple Sinai policy, click here.